mohan-s1/mohan-s1.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2021-05-01
 venue: 'University of Iceland'
 ---
 I didn't write this thesis.
-Instead, it was the work of a collaborator which I know base one of my two main projects off of.
+Instead, it was the work of a collaborator which I now base one of my two main projects off of.

 [Download paper here](http://mohan-s1.github.io/files/Alec-Calculation_of_Quantum_Mechanical_Effusion_Rates.pdf)